koraa/smrtlink_terrible_crypto/readme.md

 this key was found.
 It was a bit scrambled but the scrambling algorithm is also stored in the Java source.
 This repo stores the resulting key in tplink_kompromat_key.
-This renders the entire thing Broken regardless of how safe the entire algorithm is.
+For this reason their entire crypto is broken regardless of how safe the algorithm is.

 The keystream can be recovered when the plaintext is known (simply by XORing).

-Any other plaintext can then be recovered simply using the keystream of a sufficient length.
+Any other plaintext can then be recovered, simply by using the keystream of a sufficient length.

-The keystream's symbol frequency is very similar to the key's additionally the keystream can only contains symbols the key also contains.
+I think the keystream's symbol frequency is very similar to the key's.
+Additionally the keystream can only contains symbols the key also contains.
-This makes it a lot easier to recover the key using "enhanced" brute force.
+This makes it a lot easier to recover the key using *enhanced* brute force.

 It should also be possible to recover the key from a sufficiently long keystream by trying different bytes that